MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 ## Share a process with a co-owner

 Adding a co-owner to a process allows others to help you label and validate the contributors' recordings, manage the process, and visualize the process analytics and dashboard.
-Any co-owner of a process can perform these actions:
+Any co-owner of a process can perform the following actions.

 - [View your process map and related analytics](process-advisor-analyze.md#view-your-process-map-and-related-analytics)